ADHD in boys

 ADHD Symptoms in Adults

 In adults, the symptoms of ADHD are more difficult to define.
-This is largely due to a lack of research into adults with ADHD.
+This is mainly due to a lack of research into adults with ADHD.

-As ADHD is a developmental disorder, it’s believed it cannot develop in adults without it first appearing during childhood.
-However, it’s known that symptoms of ADHD often persist from childhood into a person’s teenage years and then adulthood.
+As ADHD is a developmental disorder, it cannot develop in adults without it first appearing during childhood.
+However, the symptoms of ADHD often persist from childhood into a person’s teenage years and then adulthood.

 Any additional problems or conditions experienced by children with ADHD, such as depression or dyslexia, may also continue into adulthood.
 By the age of 25, an estimated 15% of people diagnosed with ADHD as children still have a full range of symptoms, and 65% still have some symptoms that affect their daily lives.
-Hyperactivity tends to decrease in adults, while inattentiveness tends to get worse as the pressures of adult life increase.
+Hyperactivity tends to decrease in adults, while inattentiveness tends to worsen as adult life pressures increase.
 Adult symptoms of ADHD also tend to be far more subtle than childhood symptoms.

 Some specialists have suggested the following as a list of symptoms associated with ADHD in adults: